 One of our early experiences with Sickle Cell patients was with a 19-year-old young man, doubled over in pain, and trying not to cry.
 He said, “Ms. Rebecca, we’ve got to do something about this.
 We people with sickle cell have got to come together and support each other.
 We’ve got to have a march, or a basketball benefit, or something!
 I don’t know anybody with Sickle Cell, but I know they’re out there.
 And that just ain’t right.”

 We knew they were “out there.”
-In fact, several other teens with SCD were just down the hall from him, but because of confidentiality rules we could only assure him that he was not alone.
-Our goals with Sickle Cell are to help get them together outside the hospital in support groups, and raise awareness in the community so school teachers, employers, and family members become more sensitive and supportive.
+In fact, several other teens with sickle cell disease were just down the hall from him, but because of confidentiality rules we could only assure him that he was not alone.
+The Sickle Cell Team goals are to help get them together outside the hospital in support groups, and raise awareness in the community so school teachers, employers, and family members become more sensitive and supportive.
 Keeping pace in school, holding down a job, and just living a normal life can seem almost impossible because of their frequent hospitalizations.
 Failure can seem like their constant companion.

 Our Sickle Cell Team organizes several events in September to honor Sickle Cell Awareness Month in addition to participating in the Annual Sickle Cell Awareness 2K Walk.
 Painting the 34th Street Wall, Sickle Cell Benefit Concert, presenting at University of Florida’s Black Student Assembly, and Poetry Slams are examples of past events.

 - Watch videos on the Stop the Sickle Cell Cycle YouTube channel

 - Make sure to join our Stop the Sickle Cycle Facebook page for the most up to date info on everything sickle cell!

 Join Us!
 4th Annual Sickle Cell Awareness 2K Walk